 Needless to say, all of this makes a significant difference in your own branding efforts.

 The results of the brain’s visual processing power are perhaps most easily seen in social media and other digital content.
-Even something as simple as including images in social media posts can yield than text-only content — both in grabbing your audience’s attention and helping them remember your ad.
+Even something as simple as including images in social media posts can yield 650 percent greater engagement than text-only content — both in grabbing your audience’s attention and helping them remember your ad.

 With stats like that, the power of visual marketing is fairly obvious.